Detect Any Shadow: Segment Anything for Video Shadow Detection: Experiment

 \textbf{Quantitative comparison results.} Table~\ref{tab:qua} summarizes the quantitative comparison results between our method and other state-of-the-art methods in terms of MAE, $F_{\beta}$, IoU, and BER.
-Our method has two forms. ``Ours'' represents the results propagated from the first frame.
-While ``Ours+'' denotes our approach that predicts both the first and last frames and performs forward and backward propagation, and for images that the prediction results with IoU below 75\%, we apply the fine-tuned SAM to re-predict them.
-For the methods of SP, SOD, and ISD, as they are single-image prediction task, they are unable to capture temporal information in videos during training.
+For the methods of SP, SOD, and ISD, as they are single-image prediction tasks, they are unable to capture temporal information in videos during training.
 Although they achieve acceptable performance in various metrics, they still have limitations.
-For the VOS method, it can well learn temporal information compared to single-image methods.
+For the VOS methods, they are designed to handle video tasks, which take into account temporal information compared to single-image methods.
 However, the complexity of shadows in terms of quantity and shape restricts their applicability.
-In contrast, our method achieves better quantitative results..
-Compared to the VSD methods, our approach outperforms them in terms of MAE, $F_{\beta}$, IoU, and BER metrics.
-Specifically, we improve the MAE by 27.3\% compared to TVSD~\cite{chen2021triple}.
-Moreover, we increase the $F_{\beta}$ from 0.762 to 0.813, and the IoU from 0.615 to 0.661 compared to SC-Cor~\cite{ding2022learning}.
-We also achieve competitive results of BER with Liu \emph{et al.}~\cite{liu2023scotch}, and our method effectively reduces false detections in non-shadow regions.
+In contrast, our method achieves better quantitative results.
+Compared to the VSD methods, our approach achieves good results in terms of MAE, $F_{\beta}$, IoU, and BER metrics.
+Specifically, we improve the MAE by 31.0\% compared to TVSD~\cite{chen2021triple}.
+Moreover, we increase the $F_{\beta}$ from 0.762 to 0.816 and the IoU from 0.615 to 0.693 compared to SC-Cor~\cite{ding2022learning}.
+Compared to Liu \emph{et al.}~\cite{liu2023scotch}, we achieve state-of-the-art results in terms of MAE, $F_{\beta}$, and IoU metrics.
+Regarding the BER in the whole image and shadow region, the performance of our method is slightly inferior to them.
+However, for the BER in non-shadow region, our method achieves the best performance.
+We argue that this is attributed to the fact that SAM~\cite{kirillov2023segment}, pretrained on 11M images accompanied by 1B masks, is initially designed as a foundation model for segmenting natural objects, while for shadows, SAM~\cite{kirillov2023segment} tends to consider them as background and does not perform segmentation on them.
+In this paper, we fine-tune the SAM~\cite{kirillov2023segment} on the ViSha dataset~\cite{chen2021triple}.
+The fine-tuned SAM still remains its inherent bias towards segmenting natural objects, which leads to an instability to accurately detect shadows within the bounding boxes, particularly in cases involving densely distributed small objects (for more details, please refer to Figure~\ref{fig:neg}).
+In contrast, Liu \emph{et al.}~\cite{liu2023scotch} introduce the shadow deformation attention trajectory (SODA), which is specifically designed to address the issue of large shadow deformations.
+Moreover, this module employs a trajectory attention method~\cite{patrick2021keeping} to track the shadow, which aggregates spatial-temporal information of the shadow and enables the detection of shadows with intricate shapes.
+Therefore, our method demonstrates improved performance in non-shadow region, while exhibiting reduced performance in terms of BER in shadow region, resulting in an inferior BER performance in the whole image compared to Liu \emph{et al.}~\cite{liu2023scotch}.
+We point out that this issue could be alleviated by fine-tuning SAM with more shadow data, thereby further enhancing its performance.